Short Scientific Visits

 Kelly Peeters from InnoRenew CoE, Slovenia

-She will be visiting the Norwegian Institute of Bioeconomy Research, Norway.
+She visited the Norwegian Institute of Bioeconomy Research, Norway 20 September - 4 October, 2018.

 Determination of leaching products and fungal decay test on modified wood impregnated with non-toxic chemicals